supchyan/HyperFocus/README.md

 # HyperFocus
-Mod that adds new sword in Terraria
+Mod that adds new sword in Terraria.

+Craft: Warrior's emblem + Demon heart.